 This poses a big question about utilisation of the Government 2. and the usefulness of these tools.

 It seems that the information gathered from these types of applications will be biased towards the more capable social layers, thus creating a worse situation to the social segments not represented.

 What should we do?

 How can you enable all the crowd to be part of this participation age?

 This is a big questions that got some mentioning

-My take is that we need to child proof our applications and match them to a crowd of a non technical and non social aware type.
+My take is that we need to child proof our applications and match them to the profile of a non technical and non social aware person.

-As we develop our systems we should be able to get the information to the users in the most easy to follow and simple to understand thus making it available to all users of the web.
+As we develop our systems we should strive to get the information to the users in the most simple to follow and understandable form, thus making it easier to consume and make available to all users of the web.

 Keep your interfaces accessible, make them conform to WCAG 2.0, if you are not a front end developer DON’T develop the front end.